 Ensure that the administration, kids and parents are clear about your curriculum's purpose.
 By default, requiring students to purchase a text book is a statement of your framework.
 An alternative begins when everyone recognises that these tasks contribute to learning to work like a mathematician because they represent an invitation to work on a problem ... and trying to solve interesting problems is a mathematician's work.

-One learns to love literature/problem solving through a balance of both.
+One learns to love literature/problem solving through a balance of both invitation and modelling.

-- A student can select a task from the shelf to explore, extend and enjoy for themselves.
+- A student (usually pairs of students) can select a task from the shelves to explore, extend and enjoy for themselves.

 - Equally a teacher can select the same task from the shelves to use with the class for all to explore, extend and enjoy together.

 In-coming teachers (...and students and parents) need to know why and how you are using tasks.
-Make time to work with them on understanding the tasks and the principles and practice behind their use.
-Introduce them to this web site.
+Make time to work with them on understanding tasks and the principles and practice behind their use.
+Introduce them to the Mathematics Centre site.

 Build in-house and external professional development into your regular professional learning program.
 Show each other kids' work.
 Play with some tasks together.

 Make a feature of new tasks added to your collection and familiar tasks extended, or developed into whole class lesson explorations.
 For example, Task 116 Who Owns The Monkey? is in our collection because it was included in one school's collection after a pupil found it in a magazine.
 Change displays you put up last term.